 Edmund Pettus Bridge and Civil Rights Memorial Park

-DESCRIPTION: Named after Edmund Winston Pettus, a Confederate general and U.S. senator from Selma.
+DESCRIPTION: Named after Edmund Winston Pettus, a Confederate general and U.S. senator from this city.
 The bridge is famous during the Voting Rights March from Selma to Montgomery where marchers were violently attacked by Alabama state troopers at the foot of the bridge on 7 March 1965.
 That day is known as “Bloody Sunday.”
 On Sunday 21 March 1965, Dr. Martin Luther King, Jr. led 600 marchers across this bridge, by the time it successfully concluded in Montgomery, the numbers swelled to 25,000, whom Dr. King addressed from the steps of the Alabama State Capitol.
 The memorial park includes murals, memorials, and walking path to commemorate the struggle for voting and civil rights.

-ADDRESS: Broad Street (Highway 80) at Water Avenue, Selma, AL MAP
+ADDRESS: Broad Street at Water Avenue, Selma, AL MAP

 DESCRIPTION: Formed in 1947 as Selma’s first Black branch of the YMCA.